 What is WPEngine best for?

-We feel that WP Engine works best if you have the resources and demand speed and advanced functionality.
+I feel that WP Engine works best if you have the resources and demand speed and advanced functionality.

 What is Bluehost best for?

-Meanwhile, Bluehost is a great choice for long-time WordPress users who want to step up their site-building game.
+It is a good choice if you want a range of features at a competitive price.
+Bluehost is a great choice for long-time WordPress users who want to step up their site-building game.

 We may have called this a draw, but we recommend that you shop around for a viable hosting service in sync with your specific needs.